vidstige/UiMutilator/README.md

 # UiMultimator #
-Introducing the *UiMultimator* - Android UI Testing on several devices that required interaction.
+Introducing the *UiMultimator* - Android UI Testing on several devices that requires interaction.
+Perfect for automating UI testing for apps that relies heavily on interaction, for example chat apps.
 Don't like jUnit?
 No problems, with *UiMultimator* you can use any test runner such as TestNG to drive the UI tests.

 The *UiMultimator* exposes a similar interface as the Android UiAutomator.
 However, this *UiMultimator* is capable of running on multiple devices.